Menu

 Next, decide on a naming convention.
 The best styles usually include dates and version numbers while avoiding special characters.
 An example could be “Employee Handbook 2024 Version 1″ or “Employee Handbook February 10 2024.”
 You should aim to be descriptive and specific so files are easy to find according to how old they are and their subject matter.

 Above all else, be consistent with file naming throughout your organization.
-While the conventions that work best vary from business to business, it would be challenging if different departments used different naming conventions.
+Conventions that work best vary from business to business.
+But, it would be challenging if different departments used different naming conventions.
 Try to use one style across your entire business so everyone and everything is in sync.